More Than History (Judges 6)

 Why is Israel living in caves?
 Why have they been brought very low?
 Why are we today not experiencing what we should be?
 The problem isn't the Midianites.
 The problem is us.
 The problem is that we really don't believe the gospel – at least we don't believe it enough to transform us.
 We may believe it as a set of facts, but we're not living as if we really believed it.
 And as a result we've been brought very low, because we have forgotten the gospel.

 In the rest of the chapter we have a case study of someone who personifies this, and it may surprise you who it is.
 Let me ask you what you think of when you hear the name Gideon.
 How many people think of Bibles?
-Gideon is definitely a household name for people who don't even know a lot about Old Testament history, because we have a group of people today who have named themselves in his honor.
+Gideon is well-known by people, even those who don't know much about the history of the Old Testament.
+There is a group of people today who have named themselves after him.

 For those of you who actually know the story of Gideon in the Old Testament, he is a good guy.
-He is one of the judges who delivers Israel when they were in this mess.
+He is one of the judges who delivered Israel when they were in this mess.
 He is listed in Hebrews 11 as one of the heroes of the faith.
 But you may not know that he is also the personification of a person who has forgotten the gospel, or who is at least left the gospel back in the history books.
-Virtually everything that we read about Gideon in this chapter highlights his lack of faith and his reluctance to follow God.
+This chapter emphasizes Gideon's lack of faith and hesitation to follow God.
 He is an example of what the prophet has just said is wrong.
 In this chapter, Gideon is the personification of what's wrong with God's people.
 In this chapter, Gideon is just like us.

-Gideon responds by asking the question on everybody's mind.
+Gideon responds by asking what's on everybody's mind.
 Why doesn't our faith and experience match?
 Verse 13:

 "Pardon me, my lord," Gideon replied, "but if the Lord is with us, why has all this happened to us?
 Where are all his wonders that our ancestors told us about when they said, 'Did not the Lord bring us up out of Egypt?'
 But now the Lord has abandoned us and given us into the hand of Midian."